Gowiem/terraform-workshops/terraform-fundamentals/exercises/10/README.md

 previously considered best practice and continues to be a good option for more-automated terraform execution scenarios like CI/CD pipelines for recording the plan artifact as an example.

-The plan having been saved to the `plan.out` file, we can execute our apply to point to that plan
+The plan having been saved to the `run.plan` file, we can execute our apply to point to that plan

 ```
-terraform apply plan.out
+terraform apply run.plan
 ```

 And you should get something similar to below